 Upcoming Training Hikes

-Over the next three months, I’ll be tackling some of these hikes to help us condition for hiking at higher altitudes.
-In rough sequential order:
+Over the next three months, I’ll be tackling the Six-Pack of Peaks to help us condition for hiking at higher altitudes.
+In sequential order:

 - Mount Wilson via Chantry Flats – 5,712 feet